AntonovAtanas/antonovatanas/README.md

 - **Race Fanatic Mobile App**:
    - Collaborative mobile app project using Ionic with Angular
-   - Aim to be live in late January 2024
+   - Aim to be live in March 2024
    - [Link to project](https://github.com/Getsov/Motorsport-Events-App)

 - **Task Management Board**: